yeonsoochung/walmart-sales/README.md

   - In relation, revenue trends aggregated at the weekly level show pretty consistent spikes at the first two weeks of each month, which coincide with the part of the month when SNAP benefits are distributed.
 - Time intelligence functions were applied throughout my report to compare revenue and revenue breakdown (including percentages) over week-to-week, month-to-month, and year-to-year time periods.

-The insights that my report provides can be used to guide decisions on inventory, promotions, ads, and marketing.
+The insights that my report provides can be used to guide decisions on promotional campaigns, ads, and marketing.
+I could easily recreate this report with a [Quantity Sold] measure instead of [Revenue], which would provide actionable insights on inventory management.

 The rest of this README will: